-North Carolina Sea Grant’s Coastal Resilience Team Competition provides up to $20,000 for student teams to conduct two-year projects that will lead to more resilient habitats and communities on the North Carolina coastal plain.
+North Carolina Sea Grant has launched its second Coastal Resilience Team Competition.
+The program will provide up to $20,000 for one or more student teams to conduct two-year projects that will lead to more resilient habitats and communities on the North Carolina coastal plain.

-Each team will include two to four members, including at least one graduate student, who will serve as the project lead, and at least one undergraduate, who will assist.
+Each team will include two to four members, including at least one graduate student who will serve as the project lead, and at least one undergraduate.
 North Carolina Sea Grant strongly encourages proposals from teams that include students at Historically Black Colleges and Universities and at Minority Serving Institutions, and/or students from traditionally underserved and underrepresented communities.

 Each team will conduct research that addresses resilience in one or more of these areas:

 What are the impacts of higher and/or saltier groundwater levels on forest, agriculture, and/or coastal ecosystems?